What we found

-1. **35+ hours/week reclaimable across SMBs is a real number**, but it splits unevenly: Sales 8h, CS 12h, Ops 10h, Finance 5h.
+1. 35+ hours/week reclaimable across SMBs is a real number, but it splits unevenly: Sales 8h, CS 12h, Ops 10h, Finance 5h.
 Treating it as a flat 35h estimate misleads procurement.
-2. **The tool-cost-per-workflow at scale is now under $5/month** (n8n self-hosted), down from $30-50/month on Zapier in 2023.
-This is the single biggest unlock for SMB economics.
-3. **Cost per AI judgement call is collapsing**: Claude 4.5 Sonnet at $3/$15 per million tokens means a 2000-token classification costs about $0.03.
+2. The tool-cost-per-workflow at scale is now under $5/month (n8n self-hosted), down from $30-50/month on Zapier in 2023.
+This is the single biggest shift in SMB economics.
+3. Cost per AI judgement call is collapsing: a frontier LLM at $3/$15 per million tokens means a 2000-token classification costs about $0.03.
 At 1000 classifications/day that is $30/month.
 Cheaper than the Slack message it triggers.
-4. **The "AI agent" pattern works in production**, but only with three guardrails: human-in-the-loop on customer-facing outputs, structured JSON outputs (not free-form), and full audit logging.
+4. The "AI agent" pattern works in production, but only with three guardrails: human-in-the-loop on customer-facing outputs, structured JSON outputs (not free-form), and full audit logging.
 Without those, the failure mode is silent and expensive.
-5. **The biggest leverage is no longer model choice** (Claude vs GPT-4o), it is workflow design.
+5. The biggest lever is no longer model choice (frontier versus budget LLM); it's workflow design.
 Picking the wrong tool architecture costs 4-8x more than picking the wrong LLM.

-Where this data came from: - **Aiprosol's own operations**: 10 AI agents running daily for 8 weeks, 100+ logged runs, 60+ tasks proposed, 24 outreach drafts generated - **Our AI Tools Catalogue**: 105 tools verdicted across 23 categories, refreshed quarterly - **Partner research**: 50 SMB consultancies + agencies + influencers across UK/US/CA/AU/IN/AE - **25 n8n starter workflows** we ship in our paid products, with measured per-run cost - **200 production-tested prompts** in the Aiprosol Prompt Vault, categorised by function - Public benchmarks where they exist (cited inline)
+Where this data came from: - Aiprosol's own operations: 10 AI agents running daily for 8 weeks, 100+ logged runs, 60+ tasks proposed, 24 outreach drafts generated. - Our AI Tools Catalogue: 105 tools verdicted across 23 categories, refreshed quarterly. - Partner research: 50 SMB consultancies, agencies, and influencers across six countries on four continents. - 25 n8n starter workflows we ship in our paid products, with measured per-run cost. - 200 production-tested prompts in the Aiprosol Prompt Vault, categorised by function. - Public benchmarks where they exist (cited inline).

 The honest disclaimer: Aiprosol has 0 paying customers as of writing.
-We are in the charter customer phase (first 10 get 30% off).
-The hours-reclaimed and ROI numbers in this post come from (a) our own ops (we eat our own dog food) and (b) literature on comparable workflows.
+We are in the charter customer phase (the first 10 get 30% off).
+The hours-reclaimed and ROI numbers in this post come from (a) our own ops, since we eat our own dog food, and (b) literature on comparable workflows.
 Once we have 10 customers, this post gets a v2 with real outcomes data.

 Neither matches reality.
-Across the workflows we have designed for clients (and the workflows we run for Aiprosol itself), the reclaim splits roughly as:
+Across the workflows we have designed and the automations we run for Aiprosol itself, the reclaim splits roughly as:

 Where these splits come from: averaging across the 25 n8n workflows we have shipped, weighted by deployment frequency.